Ansh757/zenduit-case-study/README.md

 # AngularCaseStudy

 This Case Study is for Zenduit as part of the interview process.
-The main goal of the case study was to test the front-end functionaility and angular familarity.
+The goal of this case study was to demonstrate front-end implementation skills and familiarity with Angular.”

-** Note: In the document, it says the following two commands must be successful upon build. `ng build --prod` and `ng lint`.
-I downloadeed the latest version of Angular so the newer version for that command `ng build --configuration production` is successful.
+**Note:** The original instructions reference `ng build --prod`.
+In newer Angular versions, the equivalent production build command is `ng build --configuration production`, which completes successfully in this project.

 ## Website Deployed URL (Netlify)
 https://zenduit-case-study.netlify.app/forms